Drafted pages

 Note

-Slugs of drafted pages won’t be available when creating new pages.
-So, if you intend to use the same slug for a new page, make sure to rename the slug of the drafted page first.
+You can’t create new pages using the slugs of drafted pages.
+If you intend to use the same slug as a drafted page for a new page, you’ll need to edit the slug of the drafted page first.